kailinwei/using-OBS/docs/caption.md

 # Conclusion #

 Once you went through this guideline, you have learnt the basic features of OBS studio.
-Now you can start recording, streaming, using studio mode and adding captions to the videos.
+Now you can start recording, streaming, using studio mode, and adding captions to the videos.

 With the skills learnt from this instruction, you would be able to explore more interesting features of OBS studio.